 As a subcontractor, you must follow all regulatory and contract compliance requirements and be subject to monitoring throughout the project.

 If your team is currently only working with businesses and organizations in the private sector, establishing yourself as a service provider for government agencies will require a vastly different approach than nurturing prospects and making sales calls.

 There are definite advantages to pursuing business opportunities in government, including eliminating guesswork.
-Government agencies are required to plan a budget for the year, showing exactly what they will purchase and how much money they’ve set aside for the project — and that information is available to you through resources in the public domain.
+For example, government agencies are required to plan a budget for the year, showing exactly what they will purchase and how much money they’ve set aside for the project – and that information is available to you through resources in the public domain.